aspiringsecurity/EMTTR/README.md

 1c.
 Chainlink: Workflow tool using ethereum blockchain network, store on IPFS/Filecoin via NFT.Storage, Chainlink for storing offchain metadata, Chainlink Data Feeds and automation for TPA claims and payments.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts

+1d.
+Klaytn Monitor:  DeFi dashboard for CROs to undertake research in drug design.
+Klaytn MED:  Low code framework tool for Medication Log

+1e.
+Aleo network: Quotation, Bidding, voting and token management for contract work undertaken by CROs from pharmaceutical companies on Aleo Network
+Aleo TestXLS: Patient’s visit and Diagnosis Tooling with ionic framework

 We are utilizing Chainlink VRF as follows:

 Research Contract Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
 The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the research contract bill.